tannerthelin/Game-Logger-GraphQL/README.md

-# :space_invader:
-# Logged Video Games GraphQL Server
+# :space_invader: Video Game Logger - GraphQL Server

 A simple **GraphQL server with JavaScript (Node.js)** based on  [Prisma Client](https://github.com/prisma/prisma2/blob/master/docs/prisma-client-js/api.md), [apollo-server](https://www.apollographql.com/docs/apollo-server/), PostgreSQL, and [GraphQL Nexus](https://nexus.js.org/).
 Allows the user to store a database of the video games they've recently played, the system they played on, and the date they completed it. :video_game: